 standard, a second output is available as an option.

-The relay alarms can be assigned to any of the main menu variables of a rate type.
+The relay alarms on the tank level monitor can be assigned to any of the main menu variables of a rate type.
 The alarms can be fully configured

 including hysteresis.
 Two relays are standard with an additional two available in the advanced option.